Logic fondly referred to by Logicians as the ‘Laws of Thought’ [the title to an early text], deals exclusively with abstract things.

 So where did these Classes come from?
 We’ll were not too sure.
 They are sort of like the ‘Conservation Principles’ of Physics that are not themselves derivations from Physics but then get to arbiter what falls under ‘Physics’.

+Unlike the Universe or Unit Classes, the Null Class of Logic is a very special class.
 All absurd expressions, words and phrases that don’t make any sense get to see the inside of the Null Class of Logic.

 For the Logician such absurd expressions do not apply to the ‘Real World’.
 The abstracted, doubled, referential world where logical operators are designed to function.
 There really are no such things.